vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 All they need to do is to implement the Algorithm.

 With such a platform implemented, Rust the language would be free to introduce breaking changes.
-I'm not sure about whether the editions concept should remain, though.
+I'm not sure about whether the concept of editions should remain, though.
 But anyway.

 Even if I, as an individual, manage to implement a crates.io on-demand competitor earlier than the Rust Foundation does, they will inevitably take over, [thanking me](https://keivan.io/the-day-appget-died/) for the beta-test of the idea.
 Therefore, there is no motivation for me to spend time on a crates.io competition.

 Moreover, I've already stated above why I don't like the Rust language itself.
-Convincing Rust maintainers to satisfy my complaints in a an already stabilized language is harder than standardizing a new one.
+Convincing Rust maintainers to satisfy my complaints in an already stabilized language is more challenging than standardizing a new one.

 #### An Implementation

 The same applies for Javascript with [recently РЁРёСЂРѕРєР-acquired NPM](https://github.blog/2020-03-16-npm-is-joining-github/) and my desire for a system programming language rather than...
 Javascript.

 Big guys owning existing centralized package distribution platforms might try solving the Open Source sustainability problem with the source-on-demand model.
-Until then, no smaller company or individual would dare implementing a competitor, and the suffer continues.
+Until then, no smaller company or individual would dare to implement a competitor, and the suffering continues.

 But if I were to implement a new system programming language, I'd then have enough power to experiment with the model.
 Plus one point to justifying.

 <!-- Is that a monopoly?
-May be it is.
+Maybe it is.

-EU headquaters are enraged by Facebook acquiring Instagram, but when a single company owns both GitHub and NPM, which effectively covers 80% of the world's software -- that's alright. -->
+EU headquarters are enraged by Facebook acquiring Instagram, but when a single company owns both GitHub and NPM, which effectively covers 80% of the world's software -- that's alright. -->

 ## On Standardization

-Wikipedia does a good job at explaining how [standardization affects technology](https://en.wikipedia.org/wiki/Standardization#Effect_on_technology):
+Wikipedia does an excellent job of explaining how [standardization affects technology](https://en.wikipedia.org/wiki/Standardization#Effect_on_technology):

 > Increased adoption of a new technology as a result of standardization is important because rival and incompatible approaches competing in the marketplace can slow or even kill the growth of the technology (a state known as market fragmentation).
 > The shift to a modularized architecture as a result of standardization brings increased flexibility, rapid introduction of new products, and the ability to more closely meet individual customer's needs.